Green Leviathan or the Poetics of Political Liberty

 Navigating Freedom in the Age of Climate Change and Artificial Intelligence

 Can artificial intelligence save the planet?
 And does that mean we will have to give up our political freedom?
-Stretching the meaning of freedom but steering away from authoritarian options, this book proposes that, next to using other principles such as justice and equality and taking collective action and cooperate at a global level, we adopt a positive and relational conception of freedom that creates better conditions for human and non-human flourishing.
+Stretching the meaning of freedom but steering away from authoritarian options, this book proposes that, next to using other principles such as justice and equality and taking collective action and cooperating at a global level, we adopt a positive and relational conception of freedom that creates better conditions for human and non-human flourishing.
 In contrast to easy libertarianism and arrogant techno-solutionism, this offers a less symptomatic treatment of the global crises we face and gives technologies such as AI a role in the gathering of a new, more inclusive political collective and the ongoing participative making of new common worlds.

-Written in a clear and accessible style, Green Leviathan or the Poetics of Political Liberty will appeal to researchers and students working in political philosophy, environmental philosophy, and philosophy of technology.
+Written in a clear and accessible style, Green Leviathan or the Poetics of Political Liberty will appeal to researchers and students working in political philosophy, environmental philosophy, and the philosophy of technology.

 Table of Contents

-1. Introduction: A Green Brave New World
+1. A Green Brave New World

 2. Leviathan Reloaded

 4. Capabilities for Climate Survivors

 7. The Poetic-Political Project